maneti/LibreBasis/README.md

 so you might want to port this to iOS or desktop OSes.

-note: I've only used this on a Nexus 4, so although I think it should be fine on other devices, I'm not sure
+note: I've only used this on a Nexus 4, so although I think it should be fine on other devices, I'm not sure also, I've only tried this with firmware version v2.43 – 2.47, so it may not work with other versions